svadivazhagu/National-Water-Use-Choropleth/README.md

 Another important thing I did was ensure that the data was used in the same scale- for example, originally the `population` attribute as measured by USGS was given in the unit of thousands of people, while the `daily_groundwater` attribute(and any other attribute dealing with water consumption) dealt in millions of gallons.
 This meant that in order to calculate the `per_capita` column that I created, I had to manipulate the water use columns and the population such that they were multiplied by 1 million and 1 thousand, respectively, such that they would be normalized down to 1 person and 1 gallon.

 ### Visualizing the data
-I decided to do a choropleth map after taking a look at Mike Bostock's choropleth [graph](https://observablehq.com/@d3/d3-choropleth) of unemployment rate in the USA in 2016.
+I decided to do a choropleth map after taking a look at Mike Bostock's choropleth [map](https://observablehq.com/@d3/d3-choropleth) of unemployment rate in the USA in 2016.
 I realized that choropleth maps were great ways to show a large amount of data across a limited spatial axis.
-Since the country is the graph itself, the other important thing was finding an accurate color scale/scheme that made perceptual differences in the data easy to visualize.
+Since the country is the map itself, the other important thing was finding an accurate color scale/scheme that made perceptual differences in the data easy to visualize.
 Because of this, I took much care in choosing color maps that would accurately depict the data while preserving high perceptual differences between quantities.